 - Take the long slices of pineapple and start layering them around the edge of the pan, directly over the butter and brown sugar.
 It is fine to sneak them up the sides a bit.
 Continue layering pineapple around the pan working towards the center, making sure there is no brown sugar coming through.

 - Pour prepared cake batter over the pineapple.

 - Place skillet in the oven for 38-42 minutes, or until the bottom is browned and the center does not jiggle.
 You can test the cake with a toothpick; just insert it and if you remove it with any wet batter, the cake is not done.

-When the cake is done, remove from oven and let sit for a couple of minutes.
+- When the cake is done, remove from the oven and let sit for a couple of minutes.
 Take a large serving platter and place it face-down on the hot skillet.
-With one hand held flat on the bottom of the platter and the other holding the handle of the skillet (using a hot pad!
-The skillet will be hot), flip the cake over.
+With one hand-held flat on the bottom of the platter and the other holding the handle of the skillet (using a hot pad!
+The skillet will be hot!), flip the cake over.
 Once the platter is firmly on the counter, use both hands to gently lift the skillet away.